JamesLavin/jimmy_jukebox/README.markdown

 Mac:

 - No additional requirements.
-Should play MP3s and OGG files using built-in `afplay`.
+Should play MP3s and OGG files using built-in `afplay`
 - Currently testing.
-Downloading music works fine.
-Playing first song is fine, and pausing the song works fine.
-But -- under Ruby 1.8 -- it won't start playing a second song when the first finishes or let the user skip to a second song.
-I believe the problem relates to my use of threads and fork...exec, but I haven't found a Ruby 1.8 solution.
-I tried [POpen4](http://popen4.rubyforge.org/), but it appears to not be threadsafe.
-The same code seems to work on Macs under Ruby 1.9.
+Downloading music works fine on Ruby 1.8 and 1.9.
+1.9 seems to play music fine, but 1.8 seems to have problems.

 JRuby:

+- Install the `spoon` gem (necessary because JRuby doesn't enable `fork`)
 - Run `jload_jukebox` instead of `load_jukebox` and `jplay_jukebox` instead of `play_jukebox`
 - Seems to be mostly working but hits an occasional glitch